 Once the dye has been prepared, artisans use a Japanese resist dyeing technique called shibori to create patterns on cotton fabric.

 Itajime shibori is a form of shibori in which templates are used to block specific sections of the fabric from the dye to create a pattern.
 Once the template is securely in place, the fabric is soaked by hand in the dye bath.
 Once the fabric dries, the templates are removed.
-Each piece varies slightly, making each Indigo Geo Print Pillow a one-of-a-kind work of art.
+Each piece varies slightly, making each Indigo Geo Print Pillow and Shibori Scarf a one-of-a-kind work of art.

 The shibori process used for the Indigo Robe crafted by dye artisans working with Manushi in Nepal is slightly different.
 The cotton fabric is laid on a flat surface, and a cotton rope is laid on top of the fabric.